 More popular with business travellers but also home to luxury hotels, such as The Four Seasons and Ritz Carlton.
 This is the swanky side of Dubai.

 This area is next door to Downtown.
 In fact, DIFC has a similar feel to Downtown Dubai and offers the perfect city break.
 The hotels are to a beautiful standard here and due to the unique legal set up, it’s technically UK legal law here.
 Though you are still bound by UAE criminal law!
 It is Dubai’s Financial centre.

 It will cost you the same price to stay here as Downtown but you’re close to the best foodie scene in Dubai.
 DIFC is known for its fine dining such as Le Petite Maison and Zuma.
 There’s also a lively nightlife scene here, popular with residents.
 So if you prefer the finer things in life, DIFC is the location for you!

 A more affordable area which is close to Dubai Airport and the historical district for those who love to explore a different culture.

 This area is one of the most afforadable since it is the older area of Dubai and close to Dubai Airport.
 It is the opposite side of Dubai to Palm Jumeirah, Burj Al Arab and Dubai Marina.
 So if you’re wanting to visit the beach frequently, this area probably isn’t going to be ideal for you.

 You’re close to some really cool attractions here such as Dubai Frame, Queen Elizabeth II and Dubai Miracle Gardens.
 There are also some lovely hotels here but the area is more mixed than the others due to the souqs.
-So if you prefer full on luxury, this area wouldn’t be my first choice.
-If you’re wanting authentic Dubai, a chance to explore the history and ride an abra across the creek.
+So if you prefer full on luxury, this area will probably not be the Dubai you’re expecting.
+However if you’re wanting to see the other side of Dubai and a chance to explore the history or ride an abra across the creek.
 This area is for you!